hfshr/bitmexr/cran-comments.md

 - R-hub fedora-clang-devel (r-devel)

 ## R CMD check results
-On windows-x86_64-devel (r-devel), ubuntu-gcc-release (r-release), fedora-clang-devel (r-devel) checking CRAN incoming feasibility ...
-NOTE

-Maintainer: 'Harry Fisher <harryfisher21@gmail.com>'

-New submission
+There were no ERRORs or WARNINGs.

+There was 1 NOTE:

-Possibly mis-spelled words in DESCRIPTION:
+- Possibly mis-spelled words in DESCRIPTION:

-- BitMEX (3:25, 10:56)
+    - BitMEX (3:25, 10:50)
-- cryptocurrency (10:63)
+    - cryptocurrency (10:57)

-0 errors √ | 0 warnings √ | 1 note x
+Spellings are acceptable given packaged context